Aga Khan Development Network: Philosophy of AKDN

-Aga Khan IV succeeded to the office of the 49th hereditary Imam as spiritual and administrative leader of the Shia faith-rooted Nizari Isma'ili Muslim faith in 1957.
-Ismailis consist of an estimated 25 to 30 million adherents (about 20% of the world's Shia Muslim population).
+Aga Khan V, AKDN's Chair, succeeded to the office of the 50th hereditary Imam as spiritual and administrative leader of the Shia faith-rooted Nizari Isma'ili Muslim faith on 4 February 2025.
+Ismailis consist of an estimated 25 to 30 million adherents (about 5% of the world's Shia Muslim population).

 The Aga Khan Development Network states that its mandate is to improve the quality of life for the most vulnerable.
-This mandate guides the network of AKDN institutions active in more than 35 underdeveloped countries to provide support in the fields of health care, education, and economics.
+This mandate guides the network of AKDN institutions active in more than 30 underdeveloped countries to provide support in the fields of health care, education, and economics.

 The functions and philosophy of the Aga Khan Development Network (AKDN) according to the organisation are quoted below:

 "The engagement of the Imamat in development is guided by Islamic ethics, which bridge faith and society.
 It is on this premise that I established the Aga Khan Development Network.
 This Network of agencies, known as the AKDN, has long been active in many areas of Asia and Africa to improve the quality of life of all who live there.
 These areas are home to some of the poorest and most diverse populations in the world."